-The fact that, in the United States, more people were killed in 2015 by toddlers with guns than by terrorists is a heartbreaking testament to the fact that the mere presence of guns is a reliable indicator of gun violence.6
+In the United States, between 2002 and 2022, more children were killed by gunshots than on-duty police officers and active military combined.
+Gun violence is the number one cause of death for kids and teens.
+This is a heartbreaking testament to the fact that the mere presence of guns is a reliable indicator of gun violence.5